-You can learn more on my article about the Predjama Castle
+You can learn more in my article about the Predjama Castle

 Skojcan - Other famous Slovenia Caves

-The region offers visit to many other Slovenia caves but they are not so easily accessed so less touristic.
+The region offers the possibility to visit to many other Slovenia caves but they are not so easily accessed, therefore less touristic.

 The other significant ones are the Skocjan Caves Park, which is a Unesco World Heritage site.

 Those caves were created by the River Reka.
 They have less interesting features but are the most impressive by the size fo the chambers and because of the river flowing at the bottom!